 Public assistance sought solving cold case homicide in Lima

-According to a Crime Stoppers news release, on Jan.
-10, 2002, at approximately midnight, Lima police officers were dispatched to 1212 S. Central Ave., Lima, in reference to an unresponsive male.
-Upon arrival, officers entered the residence and located Jon Bryant deceased, laying on the floor of the living room.
-Bryant was pronounced dead on scene, and the apparent cause of death was from a gunshot wound.
+According to a Crime Stoppers news release, on Aug.
+23, 2003, at approximately 9:30 p.m., Lima police officers were dispatched to 558 W. Market St. Apt.
+A, Lima, in reference to a shooting.
+Upon arrival, officers found William "Billy" Powell, 53, in the kitchen of the apartment with gunshot wounds to his lower legs.
+Powell was transported to a local hospital where he died from his injuries.

 Anyone with information is asked to contact Lima Allen County Crime Stoppers at 419-229-STOP (7867), Detective Sgt.
 Jason Garlock at 419-221-5291 or the Lima Police Department at 419-227-4444.